thestevedore/milestone1/README.md

 Credit for the trademark symbol used goes to w3schools.com, with the relative page found [here.](https://www.w3schools.com/html/html_symbols.asp)

 The table used on the 'Tournaments' page was sourced from [bootstrap](https://getbootstrap.com/docs/5.3/content/tables/) and was later edited for some style and content changes.

+The initial code for the modal was sourced from [bootstrap](https://getbootstrap.com/docs/5.3/components/modal/) and was later edited for style and content changes.

 ## Acknowledgements